DenzelEchev/reddit-clone/README.md

 [] Fixing up the the older methods that was in old mongo boiler plate to bring them into the now [] Work on tracking user data and associating it with the post [] Work on feature to set apart from reddit

+# Update!
+This Project has been dropped and will be picked up at a later date.
+Bee on the look out for the Tekken companion app.